naveteam/saturn/CONTRIBUTING.md

 - Create documentation using docz
 - Create unit tests using jest
 - Check our [figma](https://www.figma.com/file/S36AdAJX1B1PZhWcNVeBKNCn/Design-System?node-id=0%3A1) for styleguide
+- If you want to import files from the root folder, use `~` before the desired path.

 ## Create documentation